ishan111/CompuStatMechRecipes/README.md

 29-08-2017 UPDATE: modifiable_2D_MonteCarlo_v0.m, modifiableLJ_2D_MonteCarlo_v0.m, modifiableHD_2D_MonteCarlo_v0.m have been added to the toy program folder.
 They are more modifiable in that the particle interaction can be modified by modifying the "Potential_function" anonymous function. modifiableLJ and modifiableHD are already modified for 6-12 Lenard-Jones and Hard Disk potentials respectively

 23-10-2017 UPDATE: GC_TMMCv0.m is added.
 Its a toy GC-TMMC code, verified by similar plots of density of states of macro variable number of particles, obtained by histogram and by TMMC.

+20-11-2017 UPDATE: NEW REWRITTEN CODE ADDED FOR GC-TMMC.
+This code is more easily modified.